AristaSouthwest/Newsletter/docs/index.md

 ---

 ## **Zero Trust Security: Addressing Challenges & Embracing Opportunities**
-By: Salman Zahid, SE Senior Manager Southwest Region
+By: Salman Zahid, Sr Manager Systems Engineering Southwest Region

 In the realm of enterprise security, the relentless pursuit of staying ahead of potential threats weighs heavily on the minds of security teams.
 A recent survey conducted by Forrester Research revealed a startling statistic: a staggering 77% of firms fell victim to breaches in 2023.
 The inevitability of security breaches has transformed from a question of "if" to "when."
 It often feels like a game of whack-a-mole for security professionals, where one vulnerability is patched only for another to surface.
 However, amidst these challenges, there lies an opportunity to approach security strategically, fortifying our networks with greater resilience and protection.